How can something old become new again? What can the kids do with an old barn? Let the show begin!Play Episode

 What’s God calling you to do today?
 Check out this song inviting you to be a servant.

-The Kids Corner Summer Fun Book is packed with brain-busting Bible puzzles and fantastic coloring pages.
-These connect together to tell the story of God's awesome rescue plan for His people.
+Brain-busting Bible puzzles and fantastic coloring pages connect together to tell the story of God's awesome rescue plan for His people.